Top Classic Car Auctions

 1962 Shelby 260 Cobra – at time of sale the Most-Expensive American Car Ever – Darin Schnabel © Courtesy of RM Sotheby’s

 The Shelby 260 Cobra, chassis CSX2000, was the first car ever built by Shelby and at the time of its sale in 2016 was the most expensive American car ever.
 The 1937 Talbot-Lago T150-C-SS Teardrop and 1934 Bugatti Type 59 Sports are the most-expensive French cars ever.
+A 1903 Mercedes-Simplex 60 HP ‘Roi des Belges’ is the most expensive pre-1930 car ever and the first car older than a century to have sold for over $10 million.
 Three of the British cars were sold in 2015 and were the first British-made cars to ever have sold for more than $10 million.
 Ferraris in this price range (and higher) are more common and include a 1957 Ferrari 250 Testa Rossa that was the most expensive car in the world when it sold for $12.4 million in 2009 and the 2003 Ferrari F2003-GA — by far the most expensive modern Formula 1 racing car ever.
-The 1970 Porsche 917K set a new marque record and is the second-most-expensive German car ever.
+The 1970 Porsche 917K set a new marque record.

 Cars Selling for between $12 and $15 Million at Public Auction